blurbyte/weather-forecast/README.md

 * support for geolocation
 * heavy rain theme
+* better error handling with error boundaries and messages
 * more tests (mainly for containers)
 * display detailed present day forecast on nice d3 graph
 * use TypeScript